-Beware: ATMs in Burma allows you to withdraw a maximum of 300,000 MMK only.
+- Beware: ATMs in Burma allows you to withdraw a maximum of 300,000 MMK only.
 There is a universal withdrawal fee of 5,000 MMK.
-(No matter which ATM you chose.)

-Beware #2: Do spend all your Burmese Kyats before leaving Myanmar!
-It’s nearly impossible to find an exchange office out of Myanmar.
+- Beware #2: Do spend all your Burmese Kyat before leaving Myanmar!
+It’s nearly impossible to find a place, where they accept Myanmar Kyat.
 There should be one in Bangkok – SuperRich.

 Approximate prices in Myanmar